Atazeon/ups-telemetry/README.md

 # Server Room UPS Telemetry Dashboard

-A lightweight, robust PowerShell automation tool that pulls real-time environmental and internal health data from a server room UPS via SNMP, and automatically publishes it to a live GitHub Pages dashboard.
+A lightweight PowerShell automation tool that pulls real-time environmental and internal health data from a server room UPS via SNMP, and automatically publishes it to a live GitHub Pages dashboard.

 Built specifically to be resilient in strict enterprise and educational network environments.